 Is there some obvious philosophical link between these two aspects of dignity?
 Does responsible and capable accountability somehow have an inherent connection with belonging to a virtuous community?
 So far a link eludes me.
 But dignity means both, and always has.

 To show dignity someone must show courage.
 This is easy in our math class.
 Our class has no trigger warnings.
-Can you imagine if the instructor said, the first day of class, "I am about to talk about fractions.
+Can you imagine if the instructor said, "I am about to talk about fractions.
 Anyone who has had bad experiences with fractions, or suffered emotional harm because of fractions, might want to leave the classroom."
-Everyone would leave, including the instructor!
+Everyone would leave, even the instructor!

 Of course we have emotional baggage.
 Math victories happen as we recognize just which inner demons haunt our math ability, acknowledge how they do that, and then kick the snot out of them.

 Be strong and brave!
 A math class is a rewarding place, not a cozy place.